Black Bean Soup with Black Rice has an earthy flavor from both the beans and black rice but gets its zing from hot chilies and smoked salt!

 The flavor is almost nutty, slightly roasted in taste.
 When black rice is cooked, it takes on a beautiful earthy color and deliciously satisfying flavor.

-Black rice may take a little longer to cook and become soft than par-cooked white rice, but it is so worth the extra time.
+Black rice may take a little longer to cook and become softer than par-cooked white rice, but it is so worth the extra time.